anton-giguz/webtest/README.md

 5. Output the top 5 results to the log
 6. Remember the second result (name and price)
 7. Type the name into the search field and click the search button
+8. Switch to the search in all categories
-8. Check that the first search result is the same as the one saved on step 6
+9. Check that the first search result is the same as the one saved on step 6

 ## Prerequisites